Nonlocal basis pursuit: Nonlocal optimal design of conductive domains in the vanishing material limit: Analysis of the limiting nonlocal problem

 Both infima are attained. \end{proposition} \begin{proof} The inequality \(0\leq p^*_{\delta,a}\) follows trivially from the non-negativity of the objective function of~\eqref{eq:prob_nl}, the equality \(p^*_{\delta,a} = d^*_{\delta,a}\) is the expression of the strong Fenchel duality, and the inequality \(p^*_{\delta,a}<+\infty\) is a consequence of Theorem~\ref{thm:existence}.
 Therefore, \(d^*_{\delta,a}\) is finite and the infimum is attained, see~\cite[Theorem 4.4.3]{borwein2004techniques}.

-The inequality \(d^*_{\delta,2} \geq 0\) follows from the feasibility of \(0\) in~\eqref{eq:limiting_nl_dual_2}, while the inequality \(d^*_{\delta,2} < \infty\) follows from the fact, that the infimum in~\eqref{eq:limiting_nl_dual_2} is attained.
+The inequality \(d^*_{\delta,2} < \infty\) follows from the fact that the infimum in~\eqref{eq:limiting_nl_dual_2} is attained.
 Indeed, the objective function of~\eqref{eq:limiting_nl_dual_2} is inf-compact in the weak topology of \(L^2(\O)\), as follows from the Poincar{\'e}-type inequality, see Proposition~\ref{prop:grad0}.

 It remains to establish the inequality \(d^*_{\delta,a} \leq d^*_{\delta,2}\), for which in turn it is sufficient to prove the estimate \(\ind_{|\Od|^{1/2}B_{L^{2}(\Od\times\Od)}}(\grad u) \leq \ind_{B^*_{L^{1,2}_a(\Od\times\Od)}}(\diverx^* u)\), for an arbitrary \(u\in L^2(\O)\).
 We proceed as follows: